PX4/PX4-Devguide/en/contribute/README.md

 # Contributing

-Contact information for the core dev team and community can be found below.
+Contact information for the core dev team and community can be [found here](../README.md#support).
+Developers are also most welcome to attend the [weekly dev call](#dev_call).

+## Source Code Management

 The PX4 project uses a three-branch Git branching model:

 * [master](https://github.com/px4/firmware/tree/master) is by default unstable and sees rapid development.
 * [beta](https://github.com/px4/firmware/tree/beta) has been thoroughly tested.
 It's intended for flight testers.